pachterlab/colosseum/README.md

 ### Installing software
 The Python scripts are available in the SOFTWARE/ folder.
 The GUI was created using Qt designer, a drag and drop application for organizing buttons that allows the used to easily make modifications.
 This GUI is used to interface with a Python script that controls both the microscope and Arduino via USB.

 The software you will need to run on your computer in order to control the Arduino is the colosseum_main.py script located in the SOFTWARE/ folder.
-(Add info about UI***)
+To start up the UI, open up the terminal inside the folder with all of the .py and .ui files, and type:

+python run.py

-You have the option of either (1) running from the source code in Python or (2) choosing the appropriate binary file below for your operating system and executing it.
-Before you run the controller code, MAKE SURE YOU HAVE INSTALLED THE ARDUINO FIRMWARE!!
+Before you run the system, MAKE SURE YOU HAVE INSTALLED THE ARDUINO FIRMWARE!!

 ## Startup Checklist
 Before starting the Python controller, make sure
 <ul>
   <li> The Arduino has the firmware uploaded to it
   <li> The Arduino is connected via USB to the computer
-  <li> You have appropriately placed jumpers on the CNC Sheild to allow for microstepping and hardware enabling (discussed in build video).
+  <li> You have appropriately placed jumpers on the CNC Shield to allow for microstepping and hardware enabling (discussed in build video).
   <li> The CNC shield is powered, and that all motors are plugged in to the CNC shield
 </ul>